minams/portmanteau-generator/README.md

 Next, make a method named `is_vowel?`.
 This method should:
 - take in one argument, a string, which will represent one letter.
 Name this argument `letter`
 - return either `true` or `false`-- true if it is either the letters `a`, `e`, `i`, `o`, or `u`, false if it is anything else
+- be defined above the definition for the `run_generator` method, in the same `generator.rb` file

 Test that this method works by calling it inside of the `run_generator` method, and passing in some test cases, and printing the result to the console.
 Here is an example of what that might look like: